This article explains methods for tuning Wowza Streaming Engine™ media server software for optimal performance on your hardware configuration.

 Generational Z Garbage Collector (ZGC)

-The Generational Z Garbage Collector (ZGC) is fully supported starting with Java 21.
-It serves as the default for new installations of Wowza Streaming Engine 4.8.28 that add support for Java 21.
+The Generational Z Garbage Collector (ZGC) is fully supported, starting with Java 21.
+It serves as the default for new installations of Wowza Streaming Engine 4.8.28 and later that add support for Java 21.
 If you manually roll back the Wowza Streaming Engine 4.8.28 installer to use an earlier Java version, you must also update the garbage collection settings to avoid startup errors.
 For compatibility information, see the OpenJDK ZGC wiki.

 Notes: To use Java 21 with Generational ZGC on Windows, ensure you're running a 64-bit version of Windows 10 (version 1803 or later) or Windows Server 2019 or later.
 You also need a 64-bit JVM.